btimby/ug/README.md

  - An asset loader must be implemented.
 This will resemble `view.html` which currently fetches and renders the `bundle.html` contained within the torrent.
  - `view.html` or the compilation process must pre-process each included file to change URIs to reference a loader, example, style sheets, scripts images.

+### Development

+To contriute to this project, you will need to know a few things.

+ - To run tests, do `make test`.
+ - To start continuous build / install extension in Firefox for testing do `make watch && make host`.

 ### Development tools.